Home » Oracle » Oracle Database » How to clone the database using manual cold backup

 This will copy the database information to the trace location

-See also How to perform Oracle Database cloning
+See also How to enable SSL in Oracle Weblogic

 (d) Parameter file backup.